William surprises schoolboy who wrote to him about mental health campaign

 The Prince of Wales left a boy speechless when he made a surprise visit to the youngster’s school after the pupil requested he come and learn about their mental health campaign.

+When the pair sat down during a group discussion, the future king said his interest in mental health was triggered when he realised it connected issues like homelessness and addiction he encountered in his charitable work, but his “passion” was tackling male wellbeing in light of the high suicide rate of young men.

-Freddie said after the royal visit: “I really wanted to write the letter because I know Prince William is a massive advocate for male mental health.
+After the royal visit to St Michael’s Church of England High School in Sandwell, West Midlands, Freddie said: “I really wanted to write the letter because I know Prince William is a massive advocate for male mental health.
 I thought if I wrote the letter to him he might recognise us, which he did on Twitter.”

 “I completely thought it was the Lord Lieutenant who was coming today.
 Obviously, it was a great surprise so I understand why they didn’t tell me, but honestly it’s just been wonderful.